lmorchard/blog.decafbad.com/_posts/2008-11-01-an-unnecessary-template-attribute-language.markdown

 title: An unnecessary Template Attribute Language
 wordpress_url: http://decafbad.com/blog/?p=1450
 ---
 A funny thing happened on the way to building [a delayed real-time feed display][lizardfeeder]:  I got temporarily obsessed with implementing [a template language in JavaScript][jqtal] that, as it turned out later, I didn't need.
-About [the feed project itself][lizardfeeder], I hope to write more soonâ€”but for now I want to get this extra template language thing out of my system and see if anyone else might have a use for it.
+About [the feed project itself][lizardfeeder], I hope to write more soon—but for now I want to get this extra template language thing out of my system and see if anyone else might have a use for it.

 See, I had a notion it would be keen if I had access to the same template language on the client as on the server.
 I needed to render a number of list items statically on the server with feed entries, then update that list with new entries on the client as they became available through JSON feed polling.
 It'd be a pain in the butt to maintain two separate list item templates for client and server, so I reached for a shared template language.